patience4711/SONOFF-SENSOR/README.md

 - switch based on sensor readings, manual or via 4 timers
 - Temperature/humidity/pressure/light/motion/touch sensors can be connected.
 - It can work with any digital sensor (sound/rain/tilt and more)

-i made this software some years ago, but recently i completely overhauled it.
+- 4 different ways to communicate with the device i made this software some years ago, but recently i completely overhauled it.
 Its more mobile freindly now and the userinterface has a lot of improvements.